w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 Now you have all the information you need to create an XCM call that needs to be sent from Polkadot.
 No fee payment is required for an XCM call dispatched through OpenGov.
 The Collectives chain `ParaID` is 1001.
 With this information, we can construct the XCM call shown below.

-!!!note "TODO"
-    Replace the XCM call data below with the correct cross-chain call for the current runtime.

 `0x1f0005000100a50f05082f0000060300944603000c691601793de060491dab143dfae19f5f6413d4ce4c363637e5ceacb2836a4e0300`